fdchiu/GradleProjectForAndroidStudio/README.md

 # GradleProjectForAndroidStudio
-How to build jar using android studio and cradle
+How to build jar using android studio and gradle